CosmosContracts/roadmap/proposals/2-core-team.md

 ## Conclusion

-- Vote YES if you agree to appoint Digital Kitchen and Kintsugi Tech as core teams, and you agree allocating the Q1 budget (12,000 USDC) by sending it to a wallet controlled by Kintsugi committing to the monthly payments outlined above.
+- Vote YES if you agree to appoint Digital Kitchen and Kintsugi Tech as core teams, and you agree allocating the Q1 budget (12,000 USDC) by sending it to a wallet controlled by Dimi committing to the monthly payments outlined above.
 - Vote NO if you disagree with appointing these teams or allocating these budgets.